tuupola/axp202/README.md

+# Work In Progress

+This library is in currently in middle of being ported from the [AXP192 version](https://github.com/tuupola/axp192/).
+It is not in usable state yet.

 # Platform agnostic I2C driver for AXP202 PMU

 To use this library you must to provide functions for both reading and writing the I2C bus.
 Function definitions must be the following.